Cooking with Poo – A Walking Tour of Klong Toey Markets

 It’s hard to escape the apsara in Siem Reap.
 The celestial nymph is everywhere we look.
 Clad in silk and a colossal golden headdress, she seductively adorns temple walls in the form of elaborate carvings, or in human form as a graceful and distant dancer performing the Dance of the Apsara Divinities.
 The Apsara is … Read more

-Exploring the Isaan: the Silk Weaving Village of Chonnabot
+Visiting the Silk Weaving Village of Chonnabot on Our Isaan Road Trip

 Exploring the Isaan.
 The Silk Weaving Village of Chonnabot, Isaan, Thailand.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2
+Port, Wine and Bacalhau in Portugal’s Douro Valley – Wine Diary Part 2

 Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-Our third morning* in Portugal’s UNESCO World Heritage-listed Douro Valley wine region began with the now mandatory drive through magnificent countryside, our bus skirting the edge of the misty valley before climbing up to Favaios, on a plateau which at 600 metres is the Douro’s highest point.
-DAY 3 Douro Valley: Quinta da Avessada, Quinta … Read more
+Our third morning in Portugal’s UNESCO World Heritage-listed Douro Valley wine region began with the now mandatory drive through magnificent countryside, our small bus skirting the edge of the misty valley before climbing up to Favaios, on a plateau which at 600 metres is the Douro’s highest point.
+Favaios is home to Quinta da Avessada, … Read more